Transforming the lives of people living with cardiovascular diseases

 Our mission: Improve CVD patients’ lives

-The EFPIA Cardiovascular Health Platform represents ten EFPIA member companies committed to R&D in cardiovascular disease, an area with still high unmet need, with the aim to highlight the importance of early detection, the right diagnosis, and secondary prevention for improving CVD patients’ lives in Europe.
+The EFPIA Cardiovascular Health Platform represents companies committed to R&D in cardiovascular disease.
+Together, we aim to highlight the importance of early detection, timely diagnosis, and secondary prevention for improving lives in Europe.

-The Platform strives to achieve this by emphasizing the cost effectiveness of investing in cardiovascular health, CVD prevention and screening, to improve health outcomes and reduce the disease burden and the resulting disabilities at population level, thereby improving the sustainability and resilience of healthcare systems and of the economy overall.
+The Platform strives to highlight the cost effectiveness of investing in cardiovascular health not only to save lives, but also to safeguard the sustainability and resilience of healthcare systems and the economy.

 Download the report